What is a Rights Respecting School?

 Both with their teachers and their peers, based on mutual respect and the value of everyone’s opinion.
 In a Rights Respecting school children are treated as equals by their fellow pupils and by the adults in the school.
 Children and young people are involved in how the Award is implement in the school but are also involved in strategic decision-making; in decisions about their learning; and in views about their well-being.

-- 98 per cent of headteachers at Rights Respecting Schools said the award had improved relationships and behaviour.
+- 98% of headteachers at Rights Respecting Schools said the Award had improved relationships and behaviour

 - “Our views are taken very seriously.
-Our opinion matters because we are the pupils, we know what it is like in the school and their (adults) perspective is different from ours.’”
-Primary pupil
+Our opinion matters because we are the pupils, we know what it is like in the school and their (adults) perspective is different from ours.” – Primary pupil from a Rights Respecting School

 Children become active and involved in school life and the wider world